EtienneK/EtienneK.github.io/_posts/2017-01-03-first-of-many-hopefully.markdown

 ---
 So this is my first post.
 First of many, hopefully!

 I've tried blogging before, but it just never stuck.
-Hopefully this time is different!
+Hopefully this time it is different!

-The reason I started this blog is because I really wanted to start writing again.
+The reason I started this blog was because I really wanted to start writing again.
 I used to write a lot when I was in high-school, but for some reason I just stopped.
-So now, with the new year, one of my resolutions was to start writing again.
-And here we are.
+So now, with the the dawn of the new year, one of my resolutions was to start writing again.
+And here we are!

 So let's hope this time it sticks!